Your Complete Guide to Maid of Honor Duties

 Maid of Honor Bachelorette Party Duties

 "The maid (or matron) of honor should plan to be the person who is primarily responsible for the planning of the bachelorette party," says Craft.
 "It is her job to rally the other bridesmaids together, collect information and be sensitive to the budgets and work schedules of the other bridesmaids when considering dates, venues, accommodations, travel and activities for the bachelorette party."
-Here's a list of a maid of honor's bachelorette party duties.
+Below are the maid of honor duties for the bachelorette party.

 Make travel and lodging arrangements.